-- 41. Each of the previous paragraphs is realleged herein. - 42.
+- 42. Each of the previous paragraphs is realleged herein. - 43.
 The CAN-SPAM Act makes it unlawful to send e-mail messages that contain, or are accompanied by, materially false or materially misleading Header Information.
-15 U.S.C. § 7704(a)(1). - 43.
+15 U.S.C. § 7704(a)(1). - 44.
 "Header information that is technically accurate but includes an originating electronic mail address, domain name, or Internet Protocol address the access to which for purposes of initiating the message was obtained by means of false or fraudulent pretenses or representations shall be considered materially misleading."
-15 U.S.C. § 7704(a)(1)(A). - 44.
-Therefore, an e-mail violates Section 7704(a)(1)(A) where: 1) the sender domain was registered with an ICANN compliant domain registrar; 2) the registrar maintains an antispam policy; and, 3) the domain was registered for a purpose that violates that registrar's policy (i.e., has no other apparent, legitimate purpose).
+15 U.S.C. § 7704(a)(1)(A).

-- 45. An e-mail that satisfies the aforementioned criteria violates the law regardless of whether the e-mail contains a header that is technically accurate.
-See 15 U.S.C. § 7704(a)(1)(A). - 46.
-Approximately 100,612 of the e-mails in question originated from sender domains registered with ICANN compliant domain registrars who maintain anti-spam policies, and these sender domains served no purpose other than to engage in activities that violate the anti-spam policies. - 47.
-Specifically, e-mails were sent from sender domains registered with: 1&1 Internet AG, BigRock Solutions, Ltd., Crazy Domains FZ-LLC, DomainSite, Inc., eName Technology Co., Ltd., eNom, Inc., GoDaddy.com, Internet.bs Corp., Key-Systems GmBh., MarkMonitor Inc., Moniker, Name.com, Inc., NameBright.com, NameCheap, Inc., Network Solutions, LLC, PDR Ltd. d/b/a PublicDomainRegistry.com, Register.com, Tucows Domains, Inc., each of whom has an anti-spam policy. - 48.
-Each of the 100,612 e-mails identified above violates § 7704(a)(1)(A) as set forth herein. - 49.
-Pursuant to 15 U.S.C. § 7706(g)(3), XMission prays for relief in the amount of \$100 per violation of 15 U.S.C § 7704(a)(1).
+- 45. Therefore, an e-mail violates Section 7704(a)(1)(A) where: 1) the sender domain was registered with an ICANN compliant domain registrar; 2) the registrar maintains an antispam policy; and, 3) the domain was registered for a purpose that violates that registrar's policy (i.e., has no other apparent, legitimate purpose). - 46.
+An e-mail that satisfies these criteria violates the law regardless of whether the e-mail contains a header that is technically accurate. - 47.
+Approximately 20,850 of the e-mails in question originated from sender domains registered with ICANN compliant domain registrars who maintain anti-spam policies, and which sender domains served no legitimate purpose other than to violate the anti-spam policies. - 48.
+Specifically, e-mails were sent from sender domains registered with BigRock Solutions, Ltd., CSL Computer Service Langenbach GmbH, eNom, Inc., GoDaddy.com, Moniker Online Services LLC, and PDR Ltd. d/b/a PublicDomainRegistry.com. - 49.
+Each of the 20,850 e-mails identified above violates §7704(a)(1)(A) as set forth herein. - 50.
+Pursuant to 15 U.S.C. § 7706(g)(3), XMission prays for relief in the amount of \$100 per violation of 15 U.S.C § 7704(a)(1)(A).

-THIRD CAUSE OF ACTION Aggravated Damages - CAN-SPAM Act 15 U.S.C § 7706(g)(3)(C)
+THIRD CAUSE OF ACTION Aggravated Damages - CAN-SPAM Act 15 U.S.C §7706(g)(3)(C)

-50. Each of the previous paragraphs is realleged herein.
+51. Each of the previous paragraphs is realleged herein.

-- 51. On information and belief, each of the Defendants committed the violations set forth above willfully and knowingly; or, in the alternative, each of the Defendant's unlawful activity included one or more of the aggravated violations set forth in 15 U.S.C. § 7704(b). - 52.
-Specifically, on information and belief, each of the Defendants engaged in dictionary attacks, used scripts or other automated means to create sender and recipient e-mail addresses, and engaged in relaying and retransmitting in violation of 15 U.S.C. §7704(b)(1), (2), and/or (3). - 53.
+- 52. On information and belief, each of the Defendants committed the violations set forth above willfully and knowingly; or, in the alternative, each of the Defendant's unlawful activity included one or more of the aggravated violations set forth in 15 U.S.C. § 7704(b). - 53.
+Specifically, on information and belief, each of the Defendants engaged in dictionary attacks, used scripts or other automated means to created sender and recipient e-mail addresses, and engaged in relaying and retransmitting in violation of 15 U.S.C. §7704(b)(1), (2), and/or (3). - 54.
 Accordingly, XMission prays for treble damages of the total damage amount determined by this Court.